FattiMei/slm-porting/README.md

 Remove calls to exp function: a principle about doing only the essential computation Engineering analysis about improvement on performance on rs kernel, measures and estimation of improvement on gs kernel (extrapolation, ahmdal's law) linspace - inline or not?
 Does it matter?

+// replicate the same memory access patterns, but use simple arithmetic operations
+// it's the best performance we could expect from this system